 #SpeakBeautiful Effect Helps Girls Make Social Media A More Positive Place

 The #SpeakBeautiful Effect is powered by an algorithm that offers an easy, digestible way to analyze personal behaviors and identify areas where women and can be more positive when sharing messages online.
-Women can see their own #SpeakBeautiful Effect by Retweeting an invitation from @Dove.
+Women can see their own #SpeakBeautiful Effect by Retweeting an .
 Within moments, a user receives a Tweet with a link to her personal experience.
 Here is a step-by-step look at how the #SpeakBeautiful Effect works:

 Step 2: The technology sifts through 6 months of history per user.